NikOol172/solage/README.md

 # solage

-A declarative GUI framework for Rust.
-Build native Android, WebAssembly and Desktop applications using YAML layouts and Rhai scripting.
-Powered by egui.
+Solage is a declarative GUI framework for Rust that allows you to build native Android, WebAssembly and Desktop applications using:
+- **YAML** for layout configuration
+- **Rhai** for logic scripting
+- **egui** for rendering

+Stay tuned for the first release!